Used Building Machinery & Equipment Trading License in Dubai

 Generators and compressors used on construction sites

-The licence does not cover the manufacture or repair of such equipment as standalone activities; those require separate or supplementary approvals.
+The license does not cover the manufacture or repair of such equipment as standalone activities; those require separate or supplementary approvals.

 International traders seeking a UAE base to source and redistribute used equipment across the Middle East and Africa